 Assisting Applicants

-• If an applicant cannot sign his/her name on the application, the applicant may make a mark on the signature line.
+•If an applicant cannot sign his/her name on the application, the applicant may make a mark on the signature line.
 Print the name of the applicant beside the mark.
-Sign your name and address as the witness and state the reason the applicant is unable to sign.
+If the applicant cannot make a mark, please state that fact on the application and print the applicant’s name.
+Sign and print your name, and provide your residence address as the witness.

 Reviewing the Applications